Date: February 12, 2020

-The Yokosuka Council on Asia-Pacific Studies (YCAPS) will host their next YCAPS-JUMP seminar near Yokota Air Base on Wednesday, February 12, 2020.
-The seminar will welcome Leland Gaskins, author of Step Up: Overcoming Cross-Cultural Differences between Western and Japanese Businesspeople.
+The Yokosuka Council on Asia-Pacific Studies (YCAPS) hosted their penultimate YCAPS-JUMP seminar near Yokota Air Base on Wednesday, February 12, 2020.
+The seminar welcomed Leland Gaskins, author of Step Up: Overcoming Cross-Cultural Differences between Western and Japanese Businesspeople.
 Mr. Gaskins’ new book is a simple story that contains practical solutions to help recognize and overcome common cross-cultural problems.
 It brings a multi-disciplinary approach to address real-world issues to enable people to succeed in globally connected careers.
-Mr. Gaskins will reflect on his experience working in the Japanese business community and on the process involved with developing this book to talk about applicable lessons that can be taken away for those engaged in intercultural relationships beyond the business sector.
+Mr. Gaskins reflected on his experience working in the Japanese business community and on the process involved with developing this book to talk about applicable lessons for those engaged in intercultural relationships beyond the business sector.

-While reading the book is unnecessary for the event, if you would like to pre-purchase a copy, it is available for sale here.
+While reading the book was unnecessary for the event, if you would like to purchase a copy, it is available for sale here.

 About the Speaker: